MNL-Bandit with Knapsacks: a near-optimal algorithm: Dynamic assortment policy

-Note that the procedure described above is not yet a computationally efficient algorithm as it involves computing upper and lower bounds on the cost and revenue of all possible assortments, and computing and sampling from a distribution with possibly exponentially sized support.
-One of our main contributions is to give a tractable approach for these steps: we present a computationally efficient algorithm which returns an approximately optimal distribution without having to explicitly use the lower and upper bounds for each set $S$.
-Furthermore, the distribution returned by our algorithm has polynomial size support and therefore, we can sample efficiently from it.
+Note that the procedure described above is not yet a valid algorithm as it involves possibly two computational bottlenecks.
+The first one being solving an LP with exponentially many variables.
+The second one being computing and sampling from a distribution with possibly exponentially sized support.
+Both of these issues are simultaneously tackled.
+We present a computationally efficient algorithm which returns an optimal distribution without having to explicitly use the lower and upper bounds for each set $S$.
+Furthermore, the distribution returned by MNLwK-UCB has a linear size support and therefore, we can sample efficiently from it.

 We are now ready to describe the details of the algorithm.